 Fruit and cheese have been served together for hundreds of years and rightly so they are an amazing blend of tastes and texture.
 Stilton and pears is a traditional combination that always tastes wonderful together.
 When the stilton is soft and slightly warm and the pears are griddled as they are in this salad recipe then this truly is a combination to make the mouth water.

 Pears are a good source of fibre and are high in vitamin C, they are also thought to help lower high blood pressure.

-The very best way that I’ve found to cook this hot stilton and pear salad dish is in a large, heavy based griddle pan, the striped pattern that griddling leaves on the pears really makes this dish look special.
+The very best way that I’ve found to cook this hot stilton and pear salad dish is in a large, heavy-based griddle pan, the striped pattern that griddling leaves on the pears really makes this dish look special.

 A griddle pan, because of the way the ridges help the food to sit above the oil, is also a very healthy way to cook.
 It’s fast too which is always a good thing for today’s busy lifestyles.

-The ingredients given here will serve four people, allow one pear per person and two ounces of stilton.
+The ingredients given here will serve four people, allow one pear per person and two ounces of Stilton.
 This salad makes a wonderful starter or a light lunch.

-4 firm pears.
-Get dessert pears if possible.
+- 4 firm pears, dessert if possible

-6 chopped walnuts.
+- 6 walnuts, chopped